Miniontoby/pyrokid_cxr_clientm/README.md

 ## Current Status

-Currently as of v0.0.4a1, only the libcaps.so library is ported.
+Currently as of v0.0.4a2, only the libcaps.so library is ported.
 Other than that, also the `utils.LogUtil`, `utils.ValueUtil`, `extend.callbacks`, `extend.infos`, `extend.listeners`, `extend.version` and `extend.sync` have all been ported.
-And slowly but surely, I'm also adding in more of the `extend.controllers`.
+Also `extend.controller.FileController` is finished and working.
+You just need to have wifi already enabled for you to use it already, since I'm still working making the bluetooth connection more stable.
+The WifiController is coming soon, tho.

 I already have more code, which connects to the glasses and actually is able to send stuff to the glasses, but it's still not fully perfect.
 I'm still decompiling java and c code and still developing the rest.